mathieu-mp/aio-intex-spa/README.md

 ## Changelog

-This python package follows semantic versioning specification (SemVer).
+This python package follows Semantic Versioning 2.0.0

+***Reminder**: Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.*

 ### 0.1.2 - 2022-06-04